 Optimized products can be brought to market more quickly with the help of augmented reality.

 Other uses of AR support include managing complex supply chains, verifying inventory, and providing the capability for performing remote inspections and maintenance.
 It will soon become commonplace for workers to wear AR headsets to assist them as they go about their daily activities.

 Augmented reality maintenance and repair will continue to be implemented in a wider array of industries and businesses.
 Virtually any company can find an application for providing enhanced information and operational instructions to its employees.

 What is the future of AR remote maintenance?

 As a given technology matures, more organizations find ways to use it productively.
-This will certainly be the case with augmented reality and its use in remote maintenance for the foreseeable future.
+This will certainly be the case with augmented reality and its use in remote maintenance and monitoring for the foreseeable future.
 The limitless possibilities of augmented reality maintenance and repair make it an attractive target for hardware and software developers.

 Large tech companies like Apple, Microsoft, and Google are working on consumer-centric AR glasses and headsets that will be widely applicable in a business or industrial setting.
 Smartphones using AR technology will benefit from new cellular networks that offer more speed and reliability.

 The future looks bright for augmented reality from a financial perspective.
 Investment in augmented, virtual, and mixed reality is expected to increase almost tenfold between 2021 and 2028 as seen in the following chart.